-The continuing COVID-19 pandemic in different parts of the world, including the places of businesses at which the Group operates, has a significant adverse impact on most economies due to the community standstill, disruption of business activities, behavioral change, weakened sentiment in consumption, restricted labour supply and production and confidence effects, in addition to travel restrictions.
-Although COVID-19 vaccines have been developed and large-scale vaccination programmes have been launched by certain countries, the situation of this highly infectious disease is still evolving.
-The heightened uncertainties surrounding the pandemic including the spread of new COVID-19 variants may pose a negative impact on the Group's businesses, financial conditions, results of operations or growth prospects, particularly the Group's investment in Park'N Fly can be substantially affected should travel restrictions in Canada remain in place.
+The continuing COVID-19 pandemic and the spread of new coronavirus variants in different parts of the world, including the places of businesses in which the Group operates, has a significant adverse impact on most economies due to the disruption of business activities, behavioral change, weakened sentiment in consumption, restricted labour supply and production and confidence effects, in addition to travel restrictions.
+Despite the situation of COVID-19 outbreak has now begun to stabilise following the rollout of vaccines, the pandemic remains highly volatile and unpredictable due to the potential emergence of new coronavirus variants.
+The threat of new COVID-19 variants may cause setback to the global economic recovery and disruption of operational activities and loss of life, and may pose a negative impact on the Group's businesses, financial conditions, results of operations or growth prospects.
+In particular, the Group's investment in Park'N Fly can be substantially affected should travel restrictions in Canada remain in place.
 There can be no assurance that there will not be another significant global outbreak of a severe communicable disease, and if such an outbreak were to occur, it may have an adverse impact on the operations of the Group and its results of operations may suffer.